 If you want to come study in Japan, you are most likely going to need to obtain a visa.
 There are several different types of visas that allow you to study in Japan, and it is important to know the differences between the types so that you can choose the visa that is most suitable for you.
+We often get asked if there is an age limit to apply for a student visa, and that’s something we will cover in this article as well!

 The three types of visa for Japan that you need to be aware of are the tourist visa, student visa, and working- holiday visa.
 Basically, the tourist visa is designed for short-term stay, and the student visa is specifically designed for students who wish to stay for a longer period.
 The working-holiday visa is a special type of visa and is only available for citizens of a few select countries.

 Some visas have age limits, so it’s important to keep that in mind as well when considering your options.
+Let’s look at that question first.

 The student visa, as its name suggests, was created in order to give students an opportunity to study in Japan for an extended length of time.
 If you intend to study in Japan for more than 6 months, this is the visa you will need to apply for.
 The student visa allows students to study abroad in Japan at a language school for a maximum of 2 years.
 However, you can study longer if you attend university in Japan.